Rec Sports and the Pohl Recreation Center

 Comments or questions can be directed to the UNT Career Center at 940-565-2105, or by email to firstname.lastname@example.org.

 Increased Number of UNT Students with a Healthy Disregard for the Impossible

-Greek Life wrapped up Greek Week and the semester with celebrating the accomplishments of the Greek Life community and its supporters for the 2016 calendar year.
+Greek Life wrapped up Greek Week and the semester by celebrating the accomplishments of the Greek Life community and its supporters for the 2016 calendar year.
 Chapters and students competed for a total of 77 possible awards with many being Council specific.
-We would like to spotlight on the Chapters of the Year, Greek Man and Woman of the year, Advisor of the Year, and the Academic Excellence Award.
+We would like to spotlight the Chapters of the Year, Greek Man and Woman of the Year, Advisor of the Year, and the Academic Excellence Award.

 Chapters of the Year were awarded to:

 • Alpha Tau Omega for the Interfraternity Council

 • Iota Phi Theta Fraternity, Inc. for the National Pan-Hellenic Council